 The 59-year-old influencer has interests in podcasting, training, lifestyle, and education.
 She enjoys “teaching others how to leave their legacy”.

 She encourages her followers to use technology to become creators and take a giant leap.
-While her content is geared towards recruitment, she can be worth following thanks to actionable tips she shares through her blogs and podcasts.
+While her content is geared towards recruitment, she can be worth following thanks to the actionable tips she shares through her blogs and podcasts.

 The HR influencer brings new ideas to the table and uses “a growth mindset and love of learning to activate a human and organizational development toolkit, diplomacy with a courageous dose of paradigm shifts while using a sense of humor and innovation to produce positive outcomes and real impact on quality and culture”.